On the generalized toroidal completion of period mappings: The combinatorial monodromy complex (CMCX)

 If we assume the global monodromy group $\Gamma$ is abelian, a CMCX is equivalent to a $\Gamma$-compatible fan $\Sigma$ given by \cite[Theorem 4.3.1(iii)]{KU08}.
-In general, CMCX is different from the notation of fan as it does not require compatibility with global monodromy.
+In general, the notion of a CMCX is different from the notation of fan as it depends more on the base of the map, and in particular does not require any kind of compatibility with global monodromy.

-Suppose a CMCX $\cT$ corresponds to the $\bZ$-PVHS $\bV\rightarrow B$ and the completion $B\subset \hat{B}$ is given.
-The following theorem is the first technical result of this paper.
-The proof requires backgrounds in logarithmic geometry or toroidal embedding.
-References include \cite{KU08} and \cite{KKMSD89}.
+We breifly recall some of the literature of toroidal embeddings and toroidal/logarithmic modifications.
+Suppose a CMCX $\cT$ corresponds to the $\bZ$-PVHS $\bV\rightarrow B$ and the completion $B\subset \hat{B}$ with $\hat{B}-B$ an SNC divisor are given.

+In the theory of \cite{KKMSD89}, the pair $(\hat{B}, B)$ is a \textit{toroidal embedding.} In particular, there exists a canonically-constructed toroidal fan $\pmb{C}$ associated to the toroidal embedding as \cite[pg.
+71]{KKMSD89} which, in our case, is a topological polyhedral complex consisting of simplicial cones.

+If $\pmb{C}'$ is another complex refining $\pmb{C}$, then there is another toroidal embedding pair $(\hat{B}', B)$ with toroidal fan $\pmb{C}'$ and a proper birational morphism $\hat{B}'\rightarrow \hat{B}$ restricting to the identity map on $B$.
+This is called a toroidal modification.
+As a summary, similar to the case for toric varieties, we have the correspondence: